AssetFetch/spec/spec.md

 If at least one of the implementations offered by the provider has been deemed readable, the client can proceed and make an actual import attempt.
 This usually involves interaction with the host application which means that client implementors SHOULD consider the steps outlined in this section only as a rough indicator for how to perform the import.

 ## 8.3.
-Performing unlock queries
+Performing Unlock Queries

 If the implementation contains components with a `fetch.download` datablock that references unlocking queries, then the client MUST perform the unlock query referenced in that datablock before it can proceed.
 Otherwise the resources may not be fully unlocked and the provider will likely deny access.

 ## 8.4.
-Choosing a local directory
+Choosing a Local Directory

 Individual asset components/files may have implicit relationships to each other that are not directly visible from any of the datablocks such as relative file paths *within* project files (i.e. a model file expecting a texture to be at `./tex.png`).
 To ensure that these references are still functional after the download, AssetFetch specifies certain rules regarding how clients arrange downloaded files in the local file system.